Ultrawipf/OpenFFBoard_wiki/Games-setup.md

-## Setup procedures for specific games
+## Setup procedures for specific games and recommended settings

 ## All Dirt games: